anathonous/X1C5-Hackintosh-OpenCore-MacOSX/README.md

 Updated to be able to do a clean install to 14.4.1 from USB Key.
 Download Release 2.
 If having bluetooth issues install sleepwatcher and install restartbt to /etc/rc.wake.

 >## UPDATE 3:
 Updated to Sequoia.
-Download Release 4.
+Download Release 3.
 Wifi will work with [Heliport](https://github.com/OpenIntelWireless/HeliPort).
-Bluetooth nonfunctional at this time.

 > ## MY SPECIFICATIONS: